moehriegitt/hob3l/README.md

 going on during the algorithm runs.
 The PS modules has a large number of command line options to customise the output.

-`JS/WEBGL`: For prototyping SCAD files, a web browser can be used as a 3D model viewer by using the JavaScript/WebGL output format.
-The SCAD file can be edited in your favourite editor, then for visualisation, Hob3l can generate WebGL data (possibly with an intermediate step to let OpenSCAD simplify the input file using its .csg output), and a reload in the web browser will show the new model.
+`WEBGL/JS`: For prototyping SCAD files, a web browser can be used as a 3D model viewer by using the WebGL/JavaScript output format.
+The SCAD file can be edited in your favourite editor, then for visualisation, Hob3l can generate WebGL data (possibly with an intermediate step to let OpenSCAD simplify the input file using its `.csg` output), and a reload in the web browser will show the new model.
 This package contains auxiliary files to make it immediately usable, e.g. the surrounding .html file with the WebGL viewer that loads the generated data.
 See the `hob3l-js-copy-aux` script.
-The overhaul of Hob3l removed colour support for JS output -- it's just not the most important thing...

-`SCAD`: For debugging intermediate steps in the parser and converter, SCAD format output is available from several processing stages.
-The current version of Hob3l does not need polyhedra to be strictly correct like in OpenSCAD (e.g., handedness of faces may be reversed).
-For this reason, polyhedra may not be strictly correct when printed in SCAD debug output and then loaded into OpenSCAD for inspection.
-(Note that STL and JS output do produce correctly oriented faces.)
+`SCAD`: For debugging intermediate steps in the parser and converter, Hob3l can write SCAD format of several of its processing stages.
+In intermediate stages, however, Hob3l's polyhedra may not be strictly correct when printed in SCAD debug output (they may use wrong handedness of polyhedra faces) and then loaded into OpenSCAD for inspection.
+(But STL and WebGL/JS output do produce correctly oriented faces.)

 ## JavaScript/WebGL Output